granite-pa-25-resources/home/README.md

    ```

 2. **Open the analysis:**
+   - **Start Here:** Open `intro.html` for an overview and navigation to all pages
    - **Main Analysis:** Open `index.html` in your web browser for the complete independent analysis
    - **Student Mobility Data:** Open `student_mobility_data.html` for interactive school-by-school enrollment visualizations with Sankey diagrams
    - **Population Trends:** Open `population_trends.html` for 21-year historical enrollment trends (2003-2024) with linear regression
+   - **Community Feedback:** Open `feedback_summary.html` for analysis of 3,100+ community submissions
    - No build process or dependencies required
    - Works completely offline

 3. **Navigate:**
-   - Use the hamburger menu (☰) in the top-left corner to browse sections
+   - Use the hamburger menu (☰) in the top-left corner to browse sections and switch between pages
-   - Use the search button (🔍) in the top-right corner or press Ctrl+K (Cmd+K on Mac) to search
+   - Use the search button (🔍) in the top-right corner or press Ctrl+K (Cmd+K on Mac) to search (on index.html)
    - Click any section to jump directly to it
-   - Access the student mobility data page from the "Data Sources" section
+   - All pages have consistent navigation for easy cross-referencing
    - Scroll through for linear reading

 ## 📊 Key Visualizations